A.S. Johnson: Career

 A.S.
 Johnson started his career in 1931 at Maudsley Hospital, London.
-Under the invitation of the then King of Travancore Shri.
-Chithira Thirunal Balarama Varma he returned to India in 1933 and revived the Trivandrum Mental Hospital, Oolampara serving as the chief surgeon of Travancore.
-In the backdrop of World War - I, he was called to serve in the Indian Army, as a surgeon, from 1941 to 1948.
+Under the invitation of the then King of Travancore Shri, Chithira Thirunal Balarama Varma.
+He returned to India in 1933 and revived the Trivandrum Mental Hospital, Oolampara serving as the chief surgeon of Travancore.
+In the backdrop of World War I, he was called to serve in the Indian Army, as a surgeon, from 1941 to 1948.
 From 1949 to 1956, he served as the Chief Medical Superintendent of Government General Hospital, Egmore and then Kilpauk Mental Hospital, Madras.
-It was during his tenure the hospital was expanded from 16 bed to 800 beds, making it the largest Mental Hospital in Asia.
+It was during his tenure the hospital was expanded from 16 beds to 800 beds, making it the largest Mental Hospital in Asia.